 An FBI Identification Record (i.e., the Interstate Identification Index, or III), also commonly called a Criminal History Record or Rap Sheet, is a record of certain information taken from fingerprint submissions retained by the FBI in connection with arrests and, in some instances, federal employment, naturalization or military service.
 If you were arrested and fingerprinted, you have an FBI record in addition to your state criminal record (called a CORI in Massachusetts).

-It is essential to know that an FBI record is not automatically updated once the criminal case against you has ended.
+It is essential to know that an FBI record is not automatically updated, corrected, or expunged once the criminal case against you has ended.
 Whether you were acquitted, the charges were dismissed or there was another outcome, your FBI record will give your arrest information to anyone doing a criminal background check.
 As far as they may be concerned, the criminal issue is not resolved if it is not explicitly stated in the FBI record.

 Contact a Dedham/Westwood lawyer at the Law Office of Philip L. Arnel.

 Additionally, criminal charges that were amended and reduced will not appear if the FBI record is not updated and corrected, and the more severe initial charge will continue to appear.
 In instances where you received a favorable disposition, it may be inferred that you were convicted if the initial FBI record is not updated and corrected.
 This is why it is so important for you to seek the help of a lawyer who knows the details of how to change and/or update an FBI record.